-Coronavirus Updates: Hospital Director In Wuhan Dies Of COVID-19
+Coronavirus Update: Quarantined Cruise Ship To Get Meals From José Andrés' Charity

-Liu Zhiming, director of the Wuchang Hospital at the epicenter of a deadly coronavirus outbreak in Wuhan, has died from COVID-19, state media in China reported Tuesday, highlighting the risk that the respiratory virus poses to health professionals.
+Liu Zhiming, director of the Wuchang Hospital at the epicenter of a deadly coronavirus outbreak in Wuhan, China, has died from COVID-19, state media reported Tuesday, highlighting the risk that the respiratory virus poses to health professionals.

-Liu, whose age is variously being reported as 50 or 51, was one of more than 1,700 medical workers who have been confirmed to be infected with the virus, according to China Daily.
-The state news outlet adds that the number dates from last Tuesday – meaning even more doctors, nurses and other medical staff may currently be infected.
+Liu, whose age is variously being reported as 50 or 51, was one of more than 1,700 medical workers confirmed to be infected with the virus, according to China Daily.
+The state news outlet adds that the number dates from last Tuesday — meaning even more doctors, nurses and other medical staff may currently be infected.

 Mainland China currently has more than 70,000 confirmed COVID-19 cases, according to the World Health Organization.
 And while the country has also endured the majority of deaths associated with the outbreak, health experts in China say there are signs that the pace at which the virus is spreading may be slowing down.